Synchronicity

 Pattern overlap as a speculative image

-On that reading, synchronicity is not necessarily a violation of reality’s order.
+On that reading, synchronicity is not a violation of reality’s order.
 It may be a brief point where different layers of experience, timing, and relation seem to touch in a way that stands out.
+The value of this image is not merely interpretive.
+It names something that happens, and it does so without pretending to resolve why.

 What synchronicity suggests about experience